Peaks of sound velocity in two color dense QCD: quark saturation effects and semishort range correlations

 \section{A model of coherent states}

-For diquark baryons in QC$_2$D, relatively simple descriptions of $f_{\vq}$ from nuclear to quark matter regime are possible by referring to theories for the BEC-BCS crossover \cite{Leggett_book,schrieffer1999theory,BCS-BEC_Parish}.
+From this section we begin to take into account interactions.
+For diquark baryons in QC$_2$D, relatively simple descriptions of $f_{\vq}$ from nuclear to quark matter regime are possible by referring to theories for the BEC-BCS crossover \cite{Leggett_book,schrieffer1999theory,Parish}.
 In this section, we assume the presence of a hamiltonian which drives the formation of diquark bound states in vacuum.
 We do not write the hamiltonian explicitly, but assume that the resulting ground state can be described by the coherent states with which the creation and annihilation operators of (composite) bosons have the nonzero expectation values, $\la d^\dag \ra, \la d \ra \neq 0$.
-With these expectation values, the BEC in this section differs from the BEC of non-interacting bosons; the latter is the eigenstate of the number operator $d^\dag d$ leading to the zero expectation values of boson operators (e.g., $\la d \ra = 0$).
-Hence, intrinsically the BEC in this section should be made of interacting bosons.
-For the stability of uniform Bose gas in the dilute regime (no clustering), the boson-boson interactions should be repulsive here.
-Thus, the pressure is nonzero from the dilute regime.
+With these expectation values, the BEC in this section differs from the BEC of noninteracting bosons; the latter is the eigenstate of the number operator $d^\dag d$ leading to the zero expectation values of boson operators (e.g., $\la d \ra = 0$).
+Hence, intrinsically the BEC in this section is made of interacting bosons.
+For the stability of uniform Bose gas in dilute regime (no clustering), the boson-boson interactions should be repulsive here.
+The pressure is nonzero from the dilute regime.